cs50nestm/web/simulation/README.md

 * How does the Virus Simulator, as seen above, model the concept of "flattening the curve"?
 * What do the different color dots in the virus simulator represent?
 * Do you get the same Virus Simulator graph everytime, without changing any parameters?
 Why do you think that is?
+* What does this simulator suggest you can do to slow down the spread of a virus?
+* Why do we use computer simulation and modeling?
 * What are some other commonly used applications of modeling?

 ## Step3: Submit

 For this assignment, you will submit through google classroom.
+The assignment you will submit this essay for is called "Computer Simulation Writing Assignment".